Judith H. Hibbard

 Summary of Interests

-I have a particular interest in testing approaches that give consumers and patients more knowledge and control over their health and health care.
-My studies examine such topics as: how consumers understand and use health care information, how health literacy affects choices, enrollee behavior within consumer driven health plans, and assessments of patient and consumer activation.
+Ensuring that consumers and patients have more knowledge and control over their health and health care is a key interest of mine.
+My studies examine such topics as: how consumers understand and use health care information, how health literacy affects choices, enrollee behavior in health plans, and assessments of patient and consumer activation.

 Professor Emerita, Department of Planning, Public Policy & Management, University of Oregon